Negotiate or break in? How the police handle stand-offs with people who lock themselves in

 My task – to break down a door at a mock HDB unit at the Home Team Tactical Centre so that police can storm the flat and take down a suspect who had locked himself in.

-It is all part of a hands-on session on Tuesday (Apr 27) for reporters to understand how the police deal with such situations, or what they call barricaded incidents.
+It is all part of a hands-on session on Tuesday (Apr 27) for reporters to understand how the police deal with such situations.

 When the instructor told me to take a good swing and aim for the key hole, my arms went slightly weak.
 Before this, a real Special Operations Command (SOC) trooper had broken in with one swing.

-Note: Editor's note: An incident that the police dealt with has been removed from this story at the request of the Singapore Police Force as the case is before the courts.